 Bret & new character Dandy Jim join a gold rush to even a score with Cadiz, a crooked gambler who cleaned them out.
 Cadiz's brawler Battling Kreuger is taking on all comers, and en route Bret, crashes into a possible challenger, mountain man Noah, complete with a pet skunk.

 Bart doesn't like being employed at all, but accompanying a beautiful, moneyed widow on a stagecoach apparently wasn't ruled out by Pappy.
 Though they are traveling South from Old Santa Fe through badlands, the coach's heating up.
 The closer they get to Laramie, the more Bart wants to combine business & pleasure.
 Are those danger signs he's ignoring from not-so-demure Daisy?
 Is protecting her making Bart love-blind and vulnerable ?
 Which is the real danger: varmints he's been hired to protect her against - or her jeweled gun?

 Bret Maverick wins the right to join a ring of shipwreck salvagers, but he is soon in debt up to his neck when he engages in a spirited bidding contest, spending $21,000 for a ship whose cargo is apparently only worth half that.
 Brother Bart soon finds out why their unknown rival was willing to bid so high - in addition to bales of silk and rice, the wreck's hold is full of illegal opium.

-Maverick is looking for the men who paid him with counterfeit money during a poker game and when he finds them to clear his name with a marshal who is looking for him.
+Maverick is looking for the man who paid him with stolen money during a poker game to clear his name with a marshal who is looking for him.
 His investigation leads him to a town where he takes a job as a dealer in a saloon.
-Not only does he find information regarding the men but also gets involved with a feud between one of the men and Doc Holliday.
+Not only does he find information regarding the men who stole the money but also gets involved with a feud between one of the men and Doc Holliday.